ravindukathri/ovos-rasa-skill/README.md

 For detailed information regarding the intents recognized by the OVOSRasaSkill and their associated functionalities, please refer to the [OVOS Hello World Skill repository](https://github.com/OpenVoiceOS/skill-ovos-hello-world).

-## Additional Resources

-For any further inquiries or support, feel free to reach out to the [OpenVoiceOS](https://github.com/OpenVoiceOS) community.